WSMV-TV: Sports programming

 Since 2006, channel 4 airs any Sunday Night Football games that involve the market's NFL team, the Tennessee Titans.
 The station also aired Nashville Predators games via NBC's broadcast contract with the NHL that lasted until 2021; this includes the team's appearance in the 2017 Stanley Cup Finals.

-From 1987 until March 2002, WSMV-TV was the primary Nashville home to syndicated Southeastern Conference football and men's basketball games originating from Jefferson Pilot Sports, but sharing some broadcasts with WZTV (channel 17) from 1987 to 1990, and WXMT (channel 30, now MyNetworkTV affiliate WUXP) from 1990 onward.
-All of those games moved to WUXP in 2002, and stayed with that station until 2009, when Raycom Sports lost the syndication rights to ESPN Regional Television.
+From 1987 until March 2002, WSMV-TV was the primary Nashville home to syndicated Southeastern Conference football and men's basketball games (including those of the locally-based Vanderbilt Commodores) originating from Jefferson Pilot Sports, but sharing some broadcasts with WZTV (channel 17) from 1987 to 1990, and WXMT (channel 30, now MyNetworkTV affiliate WUXP) from 1990 onward.
+All of those games moved to WUXP in 2002, and stayed with that station until 2009, when Raycom Sports (now a subsidiary of Gray Media) lost the syndication rights to ESPN Regional Television.
 WUXP carried ESPN Plus-oriented SEC TV until 2014, when the SEC Network was launched.
-While under contract with Jefferson-Pilot Sports for SEC games, the station often preempted NBC's broadcasts of Notre Dame Fighting Irish football games; in the event of those scheduling conflicts, WXMT/WUXP would carry the Notre Dame games.
+Several of these Raycom/JP broadcasts, through the station's DT2 subchannel, are rebroadcast on weekdays through the Tennessee Valley Sports and Entertainment Network, of which WSMV is the flagship.
+While originally under contract with Jefferson Pilot Sports for SEC games, the station often preempted NBC's broadcasts of Notre Dame Fighting Irish football games; in the event of those scheduling conflicts, WXMT/WUXP would carry the Notre Dame games.